Sznapsollo/ShuffleWuff/README.md

 In case you cannot add words - when you add word and click save, the dictionary resets itself - it is probably the case where your webserver has insufficient access rights to dictionary file folder.
 Change "dictionary" folder permission flags to 755 and that would solve it.

-If you want to change paths to translator or services files - you can change them in **<a href="https://github.com/Sznapsollo/ShuffleWuff/blob/master/settings.js" target="_blank">"settings.js"</a>** file.
+If you want to change paths to translator, services files, change from/to translate dropdown values or define default translate dropdown values - you can change all that in **<a href="https://github.com/Sznapsollo/ShuffleWuff/blob/master/settings.js" target="_blank">"settings.js"</a>** file.

 Take care!
 Wanna touch base? office@webproject.waw.pl